PhoenixiaProds/OwnPortfolio/README.md

 ## What is next?
 As this repo was made for a study project, I'm not granting any kind of updates or deadline on it if some are on the run.
-Please just stay live to be aware of updates.
+Please stay live to be aware of updates.

 ## Credits